 Let’s learn why we bill healthcare services provided by physicians and who is responsible for preparing the claims.

 Common responsibilities of medical billers and coders:

 In the healthcare industry, people working in medical billing are the ones responsible for the proper billing process from claim preparation to submission.
 They are the ones who have to use the correct and specific codes for the healthcare services rendered by the physicians.
 The best medical billing services are essential for any healthcare practice’s proper revenues and reimbursements.
-A medical billing process involves three parties; patients, the healthcare providers, and insurance payers.
+A medical billing process involves three parties; patients, healthcare providers, and insurance payers.

 Medical billers should be trained and with experience in various areas related to billing healthcare services.
 These specialists should also have knowledge of handling medical billing services for small businesses along with other kinds.
 Some of the most common responsibilities of a medical biller/coder include the following:

 Medical billers and coders are the ones responsible for keeping up with the insurance payers’ requirements & timelines.
 This is why they should have access to information about the requirements and deadlines of every insurance carrier so that clean claims can be submitted in time.

 HIPAA compliance is a necessity.
 Medical billers and coders have access to patients’ private information; this is why they must know the proper security and privacy procedures.

 Medical billers and coders should be well familiar with medical billing software and which software will work best for the practice.
 The software can save time and improve revenues by automating the entire process.
 Medical billing software increases information accessibility and control over it.
 Not only does it automates the process, but it also allows various other tasks associated with medical billing.

 Billing claims in an incorrect order can cause delays in the process, therefore, late payments.
 This is why medical billers and coders should be well aware to submit the claims in an accurate order.